1811 - Franz Liszt was born on October 22 in the village of Doborján in

 Liszt's father played the piano, violin, cello and guitar.
 He had been

-in the service of Prince Nikolaus II Esterházy and knew Joseph Haydn
+in the service of Prince Nikolaus II Esterházy and knew Joseph Haydn,

 Johann Hummel and Ludwig van Beethoven personally.